Understand data privacy in Empathy Platform

 Conversational and intent services based on shoppers’ privacy

 Empathy Platform search is about understanding shoppers' intent.
 Create the perfect conversation between your commerce store and your shoppers, just like a personal shopper assistant would do in the offline world, by using the Empathy Platform's intent and contextual microservices.
-They use PII-free aggregate data from your commerce store to create meaningful search and discovery experiences.
+They use personal data-free aggregate information from your commerce store to create meaningful search and discovery experiences.

 Aggregate data is also processed and used for data visualization and analytics.
 The search insights and statistics you access through the Empathy Platform Playboard are also based on read-only data from collective shopping patterns.